bird-house/birdhouse-workshop/docs/source/pywps/clients.rst

 Objectives:

-* You will learn how to use WPS clients.
+* You will learn how to use the Birdy WPS clients.
+* You can try an online demo with the Phoenix Web UI.

 Birdy
 -----